projectguy100/Azlecon/Readme.md

 For a fun way to represent this Readme.md file, go to the ReadmeEncrypted.md to see for yourself.
 <br>
 <br>

+<h1>Disclaimer</h1>
+This site is a historical site and if Microsoft has any issues then please email us.

 :) Have a nice day!